-1. Lift up the power supply module lever.

-Hold the power supply module lever and press the PSU latch, then pull the power supply module out of the system chassis.
+- 1. Lift up the power supply module lever. - 2.
+Hold the power supply module lever and press the PSU latch. - 3.
+Pull the power supply module out of the system chassis.

-- 3. Prepare the replacement power supply module. - Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.
+- 4. Prepare the replacement power supply module. - Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.